Innovation: Government policies

 Given its effects on efficiency, quality of life, and productive growth, innovation is a key driver in improving society and economy.
 Consequently, policymakers have worked to develop environments that will foster innovation, from funding research and development to establishing regulations that do not inhibit innovation, funding the development of innovation clusters, and using public purchasing and standardisation to 'pull' innovation through.

 For instance, experts are advocating that the U.S. federal government launch a National Infrastructure Foundation, a nimble, collaborative strategic intervention organization that will house innovations programs from fragmented silos under one entity, inform federal officials on innovation performance metrics, strengthen industry-university partnerships, and support innovation economic development initiatives, especially to strengthen regional clusters.
 Because clusters are the geographic incubators of innovative products and processes, a cluster development grant program would also be targeted for implementation.
 By focusing on innovating in such areas as precision manufacturing, information technology, and clean energy, other areas of national concern would be tackled including government debt, carbon footprint, and oil dependence.
 The U.S. Economic Development Administration understand this reality in their continued Regional Innovation Clusters initiative.
 The United States also has to integrate her supply-chain and improve her applies research capability and downstream process innovation.

 Many countries recognize the importance of innovation including Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT); Germany's Federal Ministry of Education and Research; and the Ministry of Science and Technology in the People's Republic of China.
 Russia's innovation programme is the Medvedev modernisation programme which aims to create a diversified economy based on high technology and innovation.
 The Government of Western Australia has established a number of innovation incentives for government departments.
 Landgate was the first Western Australian government agency to establish its Innovation Program.

+Some regions have taken a proactive role in supporting innovation.
+Many regional governments are setting up innovation agencies to strengthen regional capabilities.
+Business incubators were first introduced in 1959 and subsequently nurtured by governments around the world.
+Such "incubators", located close to knowledge clusters (mostly research-based) like universities or other government excellence centres – aim primarily to channel generated knowledge to applied innovation outcomes in order to stimulate regional or national economic growth.